lisakmalins/Snakespeare/README.md

 </div>
 <br /><br />

-Snakespeare is a simple, entertaining, and bioinformatics-free workflow designed for first-time Snakemake users and developers.
+Snakespeare is a simple and entertaining text mining workflow designed for first-time Snakemake users and developers.

 ## Snakespeare learning goals
 This tutorial is ideal for beginners, including folks who have never used the terminal before.